Nov 7–9, 2014

 Like Rufus Wainwright and Antony before him, Holcombe Waller has a gorgeously androgynous voice, both as a singer and songwriter—one that cuts through ordinary and extraordinary situations with delicacy and emotional precision.

 —National Public Radio

 Now, more than ever, we’re deluged with data telling us where we are and what’s around us.
-In his highly imaginative song cycle Wayfinders, Portland-based performance artist Holcombe Waller asks—both literally and figuratively—where we are and how we find our way in the world and to one another.
-Integrating video, light, and movement, this is inner poetry come alive.
+In his highly imaginative song cycle Wayfinders, Portland-based performance artist Holcombe Waller asks—both literally and figuratively—where are we?
+Titled after Wade Davis’s acclaimed book which connects endangered and extinct cultures with our own sense of meaning and purpose, Wayfinders is inner poetry come alive and a haunting blend of lush song arrangements, video, light, and movement.

 Sun, Nov 9, 7:30 pm

 This performance of Wayfinders includes an American Sign Language (ASL) interpretation service.

 Go behind the scenes and observe artists in a rehearsal of Holcombe Waller’s Wayfinders from the back-row seats of the theater.